Mali War: JNIM escalates attacks

 On 16 September 2025, JNIM claimed to have killed 16 soldiers and destroyed 8 vehicles during an ambush on a joint Malian and Africa Corps convoy between Markala and Siribala.

 On 23 September 2025, two Emirati men and an Iranian man were kidnapped by JNIM.
 The men were taken from the private estate of Joumoua bin Maktoum al Maktoum, a retired general, in Sanankoroba, 40 km south of Bamako.
 The hostages were released on October 30th after the United Arab Emirates paid $50 million in weapons and cash.

-On 27 October 2025, the government declared a shutdown of schools and universities, as the fuel crisis in the country got worse, because of the Jihadist blockade.
-The US called its civilians to leave the country immediately, while the Lebanese Foreign Ministry, said it is keeping contact with its diaspora with the chargé d’affaires at Lebanon’s embassy in Liberia.
+On 27 October 2025, the government declared a shutdown of schools and universities as the fuel crisis in the country got worse due to the jihadist blockade.
+The US called its civilians to leave the country immediately, while the Lebanese Foreign Ministry, said it is keeping contact with its diaspora with the chargé d'affaires at Lebanon's embassy in Liberia.

+On 8 November 2025, JNIM militants attacked the military base in Soumpi, killing 20, including the base commander.
+JNIM proceeded to loot the base before reinforcements arrived.

+On 11 November 2025, JNIM attacked and overran Loulouni, temporarily taking control.
+At least ten Dozo militiamen were killed in the attack, and hundreds fled the town, which was recaptured by government forces three days later.

+On 3 January 2026, jihadists attacked the Morila Gold Mine in the Sikasso Region, burning equipment and capturing seven hostages, though all hostages were released the following evening.

+On 25 January 2026, JNIM ambushed FAMA and Africa Corps forces in Diabaly, capturing equipment and destroying a vehicle.

+On 29 January 2026, JNIM attacked a fuel convoy traveling from the Senegalese border to Kayes, killing at least 15 and destroying a dozens of tanker trucks.

+On 4 February 2026, JNIM militants attacked Dozo militiamen in Kendié, killing five and injuring four.

+On 7 February 2026, the Malian Army announced three successful airstrikes, killing 35 JNIM militants nearby the Niger River in the Ségou region.

+On 9 March 2026, JNIM ambushed Malian and Russian Africa Corps forces in a village near Nampala, killing 10 soldiers, including three Russians.
+The attack was reportedly in relation for an alleged execution on March 9 of seven civilians by Africa Corps near the border with Mauritania.